 - Reanimation of patients with a paralyzed face (facial nerve disorders) – includes all the procedures we use to rehabilitate a patient with facial paralysis, from physical therapy to Botox treatment to surgery.
 Botox helps balance out the face, for both appearance and function.

-The Leader in Facial Reconstruction Following Cancer Removal
+Facial Reconstruction Following Cancer Removal

 The University of Michigan remains a leader in the treatment of basal cell and squamous cell carcinoma as well as melanoma.
 Performed by specially trained dermatologists, this process has close to a 100% cure rate for non-melanoma skin cancers, while at the same time preserving a maximal amount of normal tissue.
 For more extensive skin cancers, care is coordinated through a multidisciplinary team of Mohs (a form of skin cancer surgery) surgeons, facial plastic surgeons, head and neck surgeons, oculoplastic (structures around the eye) surgeons and radiation oncologists.
 In fact, the University of Michigan Dermatologic Surgery group is one of the busiest in the country, making us one of the busiest reconstruction groups in the country.